Pointwise decay for semilinear wave equations in $\mathbb{R}^{!+3}$: Semilinear wave equation on a truncated backward light cone

 \section{Semilinear wave equation on a truncated backward light cone}

-We study the solution to a class of semilinear wave equations on a compact region with smooth initial data $(\phi_0, \phi_1)$ which may blow up on the boundary.
-This is motivated by studying the asymptotic behaviour of solutions to subcritical defocusing nonlinear wave equation in the interior region.
-However the content in this section is independent and may be of independent interest.
+We use conformal method to study the asymptotic decay properties for the solution in the interior region, which is conformal to a truncated backward light cone.
+The content in this section is independent and may be of independent interest.